m-schimmelpfennig/interval-merge-go/README.md

 ### Errors

-the merge function may return an error if the input contains invalid intervals.
+The merge function may return an error if the input contains invalid intervals.
 Intervals are considered invalid once the minimum value is greater than the maximum value or the minimum and maximum values are equal but at least one of them is an open interval limit

 ## Unit Tests